-Our self-signal suppression process is similar to interference cancellation in [4,6].
-The listener knows the bits being sent and thus the transmitted signal x[n].
-The received signal y[n] is the result of several effects such as channel distortion, sampling offset, and frequency offset on the transmitted signal x[n].
-We elaborate on the estimation of these effects below:
+Our self-signal suppression process is similar to interference cancellation in [4] and [7].
+The signal received at the listening antenna is a combination of the transmitted self-signal and the collision notification signal from the client.
+The listener knows the symbols being sent and thus the transmitted signal x[n].
+The received self-signal y[n] is the result of several effects such as channel distortion, sampling offset, and frequency offset on the transmitted signal x[n].
+These effects are modeled from the received self-signal in the clear prior to any potential collision notification.
+Once modeled, the derived signal is subtracted from the received signal.
+What remains is the collision notification signal along with the noise due to imperfect modeling of selfsignal.
+The listening antenna can now correlate this residue with the receiver signature to detect the notification.
+Fig. 8 shows the overall architecture for wireless signal suppression.
+We elaborate on each of the steps involved in modeling the self-signal.

-Channel distortion: Due to the proximity of the two antennas, there would be relatively less path loss.
-Hence we can maintain a crude estimate of the channel using the method mentioned in [4].
+Channel Distortion: Due to the proximity of the two antennas, there would be relatively less path loss.
+Hence, we can maintain a crude estimate of the channel using the method mentioned in [4].
 Specifically, when the preamble of the self-signal is received, we compute the complex channel impulse response from the received signal and the known preamble.

-Sampling offset: Since the transmitters and the receiver's clocks are not synchronized, the receiver may not sample at the ideal sampling points.
-A practical wireless receiver tracks the sampling offset $(\tau)$ and performs interpolation to estimate the "ideal" sampled points (x[n]).
-Using the same estimate of $\tau$ , we can interpolate to find the complex values corresponding to the "actual" sampled points (x'[n]) as below:
+Sampling Offset: Since the transmitters and the receiver's clocks are not synchronized, the receiver may not sample at the ideal sampling points.
+A practical wireless receiver tracks the sampling offset (τ) and performs interpolation to estimate the "ideal" sampled points (x[n]).
+Using the same estimate of τ , we can interpolate to find the complex values corresponding to the "actual" sampled points (x'[n]) as follows:

-$$x'(n+\tau) = \sum{k=-L}^{L} x[n+k] sinc(\pi(n+\tau-k))$$
+$$x'(n+\tau) = \sum{k=-L}^{L} x[n+k] \sin c(\pi(n+\tau-k)).$$

-Frequency offset: CSMA/CN uses the receiver's estimate of frequency offset $\delta f$ .
+Frequency Offset: CSMA/CN uses the receiver's estimate of frequency offset δf .
 Frequency offset is relatively stable and does not change for long durations.
-To incorporate the effect of frequency offset, the $n^{th}$ transmitted sample is phase shifted by a factor of $e^{2\pi n\delta fT}$ where T is the symbol duration.
+To incorporate the effect of frequency offset, the nth transmitted sample is phase-shifted by a factor of $e^{2\pi n \delta fT}$, where T is the symbol duration.